-CH81150 - Types of inaccuracy: Deliberate but not concealed inaccuracy
+CH81150 - Penalties for Inaccuracies: Types of inaccuracy: Deliberate but not concealed inaccuracy

-Examples of actions that might lead to a deliberate inaccuracy in a document include
+Examples of actions that when taken into consideration along with all the other facts of the individual case, may lead an officer to conclude there was a deliberate inaccuracy in a document include

-• systematically paying wages without accounting for operating PAYE or NIC
+• systematically paying wages without accounting for operating PAYE or Class 1 NICs

 • deliberately describing transactions inaccurately or in a way likely to mislead

-• giving a VAT return to HMRC that includes a figure of net VAT due that is too low because the person does not have the cash at that time to pay the full amount, and later telling HMRC the true figure when he has the funds to pay
+• giving a VAT return to HMRC that includes a figure of net VAT due that is too low because the person does not have the cash at that time to pay the full amount, and later telling HMRC the true figure when they have the funds to pay

 • claiming a deduction for personal expenses of such a size or frequency that the inaccuracy must have been known

-• deliberately withdrawing money for personal use from an incorporated business and not making any attempt to make sure it is treated correctly for tax purposes.
+• deliberately not making any attempt to ensure that money withdrawn for personal use from an incorporated business is treated correctly for tax purposes

 Although the penalties for deliberate inaccuracies are civil monetary penalties, we also have a criminal investigation policy and will refer the most serious cases for consideration of criminal proceedings where appropriate.